State's coronavirus residents' deaths pass 11,000 with 148 rise; cases up 3,197

 National

-Since the first death was reported five months ago on Feb.
-29, the toll has risen to 185,901, an increase of a world-high 1,105 on Friday, according to Worldometers.info.
+Since the first death was reported six months ago on Feb.
+29, the toll has risen to 186,855, an increase of a world-high 954 on Saturday, according to Worldometers.info.

-Also, No. 11 Arizona announced 49 new deaths and 519 additional cases.
-No. 23 Washington, the original epicenter in the United States, had 15.
+Also, No. 11 Arizona announced 29 new deaths and 629 additional cases.
+No. 23 Washington, the original epicenter in the United States, reported no new deaths.

 Worldwide

 Four European nations are in the top 10.
-The United Kingdom reported an additional 9 deaths for 41,486 in fifth place with the record daily high 1,172.
-No. 6 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 9 deaths.
-No. 7 France reported 10 deaths and 7,379 cases, the highest since 7,578 on March 31, and No. 8 Spain 15 deaths
+The United Kingdom reported an additional 12 deaths for 41,498 in fifth place with the record daily high 1,172.
+No. 6 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 1 death.
+No. 7 France reported 6 deaths and and No. 8 Spain no data.

-Sweden, which has been doing "herd immunity," reported 5 deaths and has 5,821 total.
-Neighboring Norway announced zero deaths for the eighth day in a row to remain at 264 deaths, as well as 23 more cases.
+Sweden, which has been doing "herd immunity," reported no data and has 5,821 total.
+Neighboring Norway announced zero deaths for the ninth day in a row to remain at 264 deaths, as well as 29 more cases.

 Scripps Only Content 2020